marcelsamaruga/texo-assessment/README.md

 ## Running Application
 Download [init.sh](https://github.com/marcelsamaruga/texo-assessment/blob/main/init.sh)
-Run the bash file init.sh
+Run the bash file init.sh.
+Remember to give the right permission.
+[Permission](https://www.andrewcbancroft.com/blog/musings/make-bash-script-executable/)

+` chmod u+x deploy.sh `

-To run on Windows, you need to use WSL (Windows Subsystem for Linux)
+To run on Windows, you need to use WSL (Windows Subsystem for Linux).

 Choose one of the following options:
 ### Texo Assessment ####